Arlo and Janis by Jimmy Johnson for August 04, 2016

 15. Missing large

-bachinsure about 8 years ago
+bachinsure over 8 years ago

 Yes panel 3 traumatizes the poor kid.
 She’ll be thinking about that all day in school.
 Life can be gruesome.
 But on a farm you are up close and personal with nature.
 The good and the bad.
 Think of our ancestors.
 Not 100 years ago but 5000 years ago.
 Life would not be so pretty.
 Thankful for today.